 Preparing Walls for Painting: Prepping Old Walls

-Walls are in good condition?
+Are Walls in good condition?
 Keep reading Problems?
 See the next paragraph, but in both cases, you want your walls clean and gently sanded.
 Many walls we work on were painted by DIY-ers who used cheap rollers that shed lint into the paint, leaving a gritty surface.
 We give that a sanding (mostly from eye-level down to knee-level), and then wipe with a damp cloth.
 Most walls have pin/nail holes and we write about that in #4 below, but generally, you can start to paint most pre-painted walls with little (or no) prep.
 The other DIY sites will not say this to cover their butts, but it’s true.
-Let’s not loose sight of the forest.
+Let’s not lose sight of the forest.

 Preparing Walls for Painting: Do you need to prime?